What is Project REACh?

 Applicants meeting all requirements and deadlines will be notified of interview dates from late February through March.

 When does the next cohort begin?

-- Selected residents begin the program on May 1.
+Selected residents begin the program on May 1.
 All UWA coursework is online.
 Residents co-teach with a mentor teacher full-time at specified schools within our partner school districts for an entire school year.
 Our partner districts are Baldwin County Public Schools, Demopolis City Schools, Mobile County Schools, Tuscaloosa County Schools, and University Charter School.
 Click here to see a full list of all partner school districts and schools.